NHERI-SimCenter/R2DExamples/E12IstanbulRegionalSeismicRiskAnalysis/README.rst

 +-----------------+-------------------------------------------------------------------------+

 This example features a systematic regional seismic damage and loss assessment for Istanbul, Turkey.
-The ground motion acceleration time histories were simulated using the hercules software and a detailed geophysical model of Istanbul region ([ZhangEtAl2021]_, [ZhangEtAl2023-1]_, [ZhangEtAl2023-2]_, [ZhangEtAl2023-3]_).
+The ground motion acceleration time histories were simulated using the Hercules software and a detailed geophysical model of Istanbul region ([ZhangEtAl2021]_, [ZhangEtAl2023-1]_, [ZhangEtAl2023-2]_, [ZhangEtAl2023-3]_).
 The ground motions are used to investigate the impact of a Mw7.0 earthquake on the Central Marmara Basin fault.
 Engineering Demand Parameters are simulated with OpenSees models for individual reinforced concrete buildings in this example.
 Building damage and loss